-International experts will join leading Australian clinicians and researchers at The Sound Exchange '19 to share their knowledge with you.
+International experts will join leading Australian clinicians and researchers at The Sound Exchange '19 to share their expertise and knowledge with you.

 Immerse yourself in one of the five masterclasses on offer.